-Praveen Moman, co-founder of Volcanoes Safaris, has joined the board of Imbabazi Orphanage, Rwanda.
+Praveen Moman, Co-Founder of Volcanoes Safaris, has joined the Board of Imbabazi Orphanage in Rwanda.

-The Imbabazi Orphanage was established by Roz Carr to care for children lost or orphaned by the Rwanda genocide of 1994.
-The orphanage is called Imbabazi, which means “a place where you will receive all the love and care a mother would give.”
+Imbabazi Orphanage was established by Roz Carr to care for children who were lost or orphaned by the Rwanda genocide of 1994.

-For more information about Imbabazi please visit www.imbabazi.org
+For more information about Imbabazi please visit our Imbabazi Orphanage page.